funny-bytes/hapi-locale-17/README.md

 # hapi-locale-17

-Locale and language detection for HAPI v17+.
+Locale and language detection for Hapi Server v17.

-Attaches locale information from accept-language http request header or query parameter to request object in any hapi route.
+Evaluates locale information from `accept-language` query parameter and attaches locale to `request.locale` available in all Hapi route handlers.

+If a `locale` query parameter is privided, it has highest priority.
+Second priority is the `accept-language` http request parameter.
+Final priority is a fallback locale.

+Target attribute `request.locale` and query parameter `locale` are configurable.

 ## Install